codewitty/small_bizHack/README.md

 The images are royalty free and are sourced from unsplashed.com, thus, users can get meaningful pictures to match the central ideas of their content.

-All the users have to do is paste their content into the text box
+All the users have to do is paste their content into the text box and the app provides the images